zeeshanalipanhwar/zeeshanalipanhwar/README.md

 ### Hi there 👋

-✨ I'm a Math & Computer Science Teacher at Sundar STEM School.
+✨ I'm a PhD student.

 👯 I’m looking to collaborate on _any Computer Vision projects to solve real-world problems_.